mpdroid/NotateML/privacy-policy.md

 Last updated January 17, 2022

-Notate ML is mobile application that can be used to create datasets for training Object Detection machine learning models.
+Notate ML is a mobile application that can be used to create datasets for training Object Detection machine learning models.

 - Notate ML does not require or access any of your personal information.
 - Notate ML does not track or collect any usage data.